metaplex-foundation/docs/docs/03-guides/07-archived/00-candy-machine-v2/00-getting-started.md

 </p>
 </details>

 If the command is successful, you will see the updated balance at the end.
 Make sure you are entering the airdrop amount that is within the airdrop limit.
-Currently the maximum airdrop request limit is **2 SOL** and there is a daily total limit of **24 SOL**.
+Currently, the maximum airdrop request limit is **2 SOL** and there is a daily total limit of **24 SOL**.

 :::caution